klausbreyer/v01.io/content/pages/cv.md

 But beyond the tech, I build infrastructures that empower.

-Teams that innovate.

-Projects that matter.
+Teams that innovate - Projects that matter.

 I've penned down my thoughts in [articles]({{< ref "/posts/" >}}) and shared them out loud at [conferences]({{< relref "appearances" >}}).
 Whether it's a page or a stage, I'm there.
 With a voice in the tech community, I am more than just a leader; I am an influencer, continually _bridging the gap between technology, product, and business_.